 - If your environment requires use of a proxy server for the Horizon Cloud Connector virtual appliance to reach the Internet, obtain the required proxy settings so that you can specify them when you deploy the appliance into your pod's environment.

 - Optionally log in to the Horizon Cloud tenant portal and configure more administrators for your tenant environment.

 Tip: Even though you can complete the next steps to onboard the pod solely using the My VMware account that is the one initially associated with your tenant environment, it is prudent to configure more administrators at the start of this process.
 If only a single My VMware account is associated with your tenant account and you lose access to the credentials, delays might occur because you'll have to open a service request with VMware to associate a new My VMware account with the tenant account.
 To prevent such delays, log in to the tenant portal at cloud.horizon.vmware.com with the initially associated My VMware account and then follow steps described in Add Administrators to Log in to Your Horizon Cloud Tenant Environment using the row in the General Setup section of the screen.

 - Deploy the Horizon Cloud Connector virtual appliance into the pod's environment.
 Follow the steps described in the subtopics under Download and Deploy the Horizon Cloud Connector into Your Pod's Environment.

 - After the virtual appliance is powered up, enable SSH access to the virtual appliance to remotely run commands in the appliance's operating system.
-You must use your vSphere environment to launch the appliance's console, log in to the appliance's operating system using the root user that you set during deployment of the appliance, and run the appropriate commands to enable SSH.
 Follow the steps in Enable SSH Access to the Horizon Cloud Connector Before Pairing It with Your Horizon Connection Server.